-Felix Weinhardt is currently employed as postdoc in Applied Microeconomics at the Humboldt-University Berlin and the DIW.
-He is also associated with the Centre for Economic Performance at the London School of Economics.
+Felix Weinhardt is currently employed as visiting professor of econometrics at the Humboldt-University Berlin.
+He is also associated with the DIW Berlin, the Centre for Economic Performance at the London School of Economics, IZA and CESifo.
 He obtained his PhD after three-and-a-half years at the LSE in 2012 and also visited the Goldman School of Public Policy at the University of California Berkeley during his studies in 2011.

 Felix is an applied microeconomist interested in causes and consequences of social and spatial inequality.
 Consequently, Felix' research lies at the crossroads of Public Economics, Labour Economics, Economics of Education and Urban Economics.
 A secondary interest is GIS and Environmental Economics.
-His work has been published/got accepted for publication by the Journal of Labor Economics, the Economic Journal and the Journal of Urban Economics.
+His work has been published/got accepted for publication by the Review of Economic Studies, the Journal of the European Economic Association, the Journal of Labor Economics, the Economic Journal and the Journal of Urban Economics.

 He joined IZA as a Research Affiliate in November 2010 and became a Research Fellow in July 2014.